Da Lio-Rivi\`{e}re-Wettstein-type inequality for weighted Bergman spaces: Introduction

-In general, the notion of holomorphic stability for the pair $ (B^2(\Omega, \mu), h^1(\Omega)) $ is not conformally invariant, where $\Omega$ is assumed to have a nice boundary and $h^1(\Omega)$ is then defined as the set of all the Poisson convolutions of functions in $L^1(\partial \Omega, ds)$ (where $ds$ is the arc-length measure on $\partial \Omega$).
-In particular, our following result for the upper half plane does not seem to be a direct consequence of the result on the unit disk and its proof requires more efforts.

 Let $\hh = \{z\in \C| \Im (z)>0\}$ denote the upper half plane.
-In this case, the suitable spaces for studying the holomorphic stability are the harmonic Zen-type spaces (which reduces to the ordinary harmonic Bergman space when the weight is the Lebesgue measure on $\hh$), see \cite{zen-2009,Pott-jfa}.
+In this case, we study the harmonic Zen-type spaces (which reduce to the usual harmonic Bergman space when the weight is the Lebesgue measure on $\hh$), see \cite{zen-2009,Pott-jfa}.